mosuem/record_use/README.md

-# `record_use`
+# `package:record_use`
-This package provides the data classes for the usage recording feature.
+This package provides the data classes for the usage recording feature in the Dart SDK.

 Dart objects with the `@RecordUse` annotation are being recorded at compile time, providing the user with information.
 The information depends on the object